 What are compression socks?

-Compression socks are tight-fitting socks that apply gradient pressure to the feet and legs to improve circulation.These socks prevent pooling of blood in the feet and lower legs assisting the blood back up the veins to the heart.
+Compression socks are tight-fitting socks that apply gradient pressure to the feet and legs to improve circulation.These socks prevent pooling of blood in the feet and lower legs and help to assist blood back up the veins to the heart.

 They are often recommended for management and treatment of varicose veins, muscle fatigue, edema and other circulatory problems.

 Compression socks are often plain colors like white, beige and black.
+But you don't have to settle for boring.
 Shop for cute and stylish compression socks.

 What are diabetic socks?